barkanb/hiring-engineers/answers.md

 ## Collecting Metrics- Adding Tags:

 1. Adding tags to the Agent can be done through the config file at /etc/datadog-agent/datadog.yaml.
-	The file will include the API key and can hold other relavant tags.
+	The file will include the API key and can hold other relevant tags.
-	I have designated a hostname and added an 'anviorment' and 'machineGourp' tags.
+	I have designated a hostname and added an 'environment' and 'machineGourp' tags.

 	```
 	hostname: BorisMachine